oar04/Bitcoin-Data-Analysis/README.md

 ## Conclusion

 This ETL pipeline provides a comprehensive solution for extracting, transforming, and loading Bitcoin data.
 It combines price data, news articles, and Google Trends data into a single dataframe, enabling further analysis and modeling.
 The project demonstrates how to handle multiple data sources, perform data cleaning and transformation, and leverage visualization and machine learning techniques for deeper insights.

-Please feel free to customize and enhance the pipeline based on your specific requirements and use cases.
-Happy analyzing!